How to release junixsocket

 makes sure we include all common native binaries in junixsocket-native-common.

-enables signing the artifacts with our GPG key.
+enables signing the artifacts with our GPG key (using the key name specified with -Dgpgkeyname=

 In case of failures while staging: